linux-system-roles/metrics/README.md

 ## Requirements

-Uses features of Performance Co-Pilot (PCP) v5+, Redis v5+ and Grafana v6+.
-However, use of Grafana and Redis is optional (disabled by default).
-The `metrics_graph_service` and `metrics_query_service` options are thus supported on RHEL/CentOS starting from major version 8, because earlier versions do not have the Grafana and Redis packages.
-(On earlier versions you may enable EPEL repositories as a workaround, but the role is not guaranteed to work with EPEL packages, as this case is not tested enough.)

-On RHEL 7 and RHEL 6 it is needed to have the Optional repository enabled on the managed host.
+Performance Co-Pilot (PCP) v5+.
+All of the packages are available from the standard repositories on Fedora, CentOS 8, and RHEL 8.
+On RHEL 7 and RHEL 6, you will need to enable the Optional repository/channel on the managed host.

+The role can optionally use Grafana v6+ (`metrics_graph_service`) and Redis v5+ (`metrics_query_service`) on Fedora, CentOS 8, and RHEL 8.

 ## Role Variables